 If you notice that these top 5 most important things in a marriage are missing from yours, don't worry.
 Even if they aren't present today, there are things you and your spouse can do to improve your relationship in the future and add these key components back into your lives.

-First and foremost, you can try to repair the issues in your relationship and focus more on these key components.
+First and foremost, don't wait to fight for your marriage when you're separated, try to repair the issues in your relationship and focus more on these key components now.
 This will take time and require effort from both you and your partner.

 Therapy can be an excellent tool for rebuilding relationships, including marriage.
 There's no shame in asking for help.
 Sometimes it's necessary, and that's okay.

-Finally, you may need to step out of your comfort zone and try new things with your partner.
+Finally, you may need to step out of your comfort zone, develop new habits and try new things with your partner.
 You may need to stop relying on family members and turn to your partner for emotional support and other needs to reconnect and rebuild your relationship.

 Just remember, a marriage isn't over until you say it is.
 All of these top 5 most important things in a marriage take work and can be added back in at any time.
 As long as you and your partner are committed to each other, you can enjoy a long, happy marriage side by side.